eivindga/sonos-control/README.md

 SONOS CONTROL PANEL
 ==============

 ** Work in progress.
-Not to be used by any one in its current state. **
+Should not be used by any one in its current state. **

-React web gui giving you an improved control over your Sonos system.
+Web gui giving you an improved control over your Sonos system.
 Typically implementing features that are not available through the default applications.
+Built with react.

+Added services:
+- setting max volume for a speaker

 To access the web gui, go to: http://localhost:5005/